Azimi2220/App/README.md

 # App
-It is app for web
+It is an app for web